-In this study, we investigated the static and the dynamic connectedness of inflation in the G-7 countries in the years 1990-2021.
-For this purpose, we follow the approach of Antonakakis et al. (2020) and utilized a TVP-VAR methodology for the ex-post monthly inflation rates.
+In this study, we investigated the static and dynamic connectedness of inflation in the G-7 countries during the years from 1990 to 2021.
+For this purpose, we followed the approach of Antonakakis et al. (2020) and utilized the TVP-VAR methodology for ex-post monthly inflation rates.
 Our findings reveal that the US dominates in driving inflation among the G-7 countries, whereas France appears to be the main recipient of inflation shocks.
-Interestingly, while Japan as well as Germany economy are net recipients of inflation shocks, it seems that much of their inflation variation is idiosyncratic.
-The results may be important for different financial agents at both the firm and country level, seeking for monitoring and mapping the evolution of Inflation.
-Monetary policy makers at the country level may find this information useful for a better monetary design.
-Firms operating internationally, may find this piece of information useful for a better plan of their business planning.
+Interestingly, while Japan and Germany are net recipients of inflation shocks, it seems that much of their inflation variation is idiosyncratic.
+These results may be important for financial agents at both the firm and country level that seek to monitor and map the evolution of inflation.
+Monetary policy makers at the country level may find this information useful for designing better monetary policy, and firms operating internationally may find it useful for their business planning.

 References